Work on design of new Hub to launch on March 20th

 Over the past 25 years, Heads Together has been involved in a vast range of projects, using a complete range of art-forms and learning processes.

 Based on that experience, we believe in focusing on ambitious, long-term programmes of work where we really have a chance to impact on a place or an issue over time.

-All in the Mind is an ongoing partnership between Heads Together and Bradford District Care Trust (BDCT) which was initiated by the Early Intervention in Psychosis Team.
-Currently the team is working in residence at Lynfield Mount Psychiatric Hospital.
+All in the Mind was a partnership between Heads Together and Bradford District Care Trust (BDCT) which was initiated by the Early Intervention in Psychosis Team.
+The team worked in residence at Lynfield Mount Psychiatric Hospital between 2010-15

 - An active hospital: Making sense of the time between eating, sleeping and taking the drugs.